Grab beats quarterly revenue estimates on resilient consumer spending

 CFO Peter Oey told Reuters that in the deliveries segment, about a third of new monthly transacting users come from the affordable channels, and about 40 per cent of them are upselling into more standard products.

-"What we're seeing is more engagement from these saver platforms or these affordable products, and also they're spending more frequent at the same time as we are able to upsell them," Oey said.
+"What we're seeing is more engagement from these saver platforms or these affordable products, and also they're spending more frequently at the same time as we are able to upsell them," Oey said.

 As competition intensifies across Southeast Asia's service sector, Grab is looking to leverage its ride-hailing platform to expand into the autonomous robotaxis market, a segment analysts expect to see strong growth in the coming years.

-The company also raised the lower end of its annual revenue forecast to $3.38 billion from $3.33 billion, while leaving the upper end unchanged at $3.40 billion.
+The company also raised the lower end of its annual revenue forecast to US$3.38 billion from US$3.33 billion, while leaving the upper end unchanged at US$3.40 billion.

-Grab reported revenue of $873 million during the period, compared with analysts' average estimate of $872.9 million, according to data compiled by LSEG.
+Grab reported revenue of US$873 million during the period, compared with analysts' average estimate of US$872.9 million, according to data compiled by LSEG.

-The company also raised its annual adjusted earnings before interest, taxes, depreciation and amortization forecast to between $490 million and $500 million, from its previous forecast of between $460 million and $480 million.
+The company also raised its annual adjusted earnings before interest, taxes, depreciation and amortisation forecast to between US$490 million and US$500 million, from its previous forecast of between US$460 million and US$480 million.

-Third-quarter revenue for Grab's deliveries segment stood at $465 million, compared with estimates of $470 million.
+Third-quarter revenue for Grab's deliveries segment stood at US$465 million, compared with estimates of US$470 million.